bounswe/bounswe2022group8/Deliverables/CMPE451_Customer_Presentation_Milestone_3/Group Review.md

 3. Recommendation system that tracks the user activity
 4. Bidding system for the art items

-### Reflections Related to the Final Milestone Demo
-The Final Milestone Demo, we delivered on 27th of December 2022 was an outcome of almost 10 months of work.
-As a result of tremendous amount of effort and sleepless nights we finalized our product.
-It was a stable and error-free version of our project.
-Even though we had to re-plan our roadmap not to miss the deadlines, still we implemented most of the essential features of our given task.
-On the Final Milestone Demo day, we tried to show our implementations over personas and mock-ups as much as possible, however in terms of consistency we haven't stick to the same personas and scenarios throughout the three milestones.
-This might somewhat confused the customers and lost their influence.
-On the other hand our strong side was our design choices.
-As an instant customer feedback, our design (color palette, text style, contrast, coherence, etc.) was always appreciated by audience and customers.
-Simple and elegant choices of design attracted customer attention and boosted the positive feedbacks to the project.

 ## 2. Summary of Work